 A copy of documents under review may be obtained from the author via private correspondence.

-- A. De and D. E. Koditschek, “Vertical hopper compositions for preflexive and feedback-stabilized quadrupedal bounding, pacing, pronking, and trotting,” recommended for publication, revision under review.
+A. De and D. E. Koditschek, “Vertical hopper compositions for preflexive and feedback-stabilized quadrupedal bounding, pacing, pronking, and trotting,” The International Journal of Robotics Research, vol. 37, no. 7, pp. 743–778, 2018.
+Preprint PDF

-- A. De, S. A. Burden and D. E. Koditschek, “A hybrid dynamical extension of averaging and its application to the analysis of legged gait stability,” under review.
+A. De, S. A. Burden, and D. E. Koditschek, “A hybrid dynamical extension of averaging and its application to the analysis of legged gait stability,” The International Journal of Robotics Research, vol. 37, no. 2–3, pp. 266–286, 2018.
+Preprint PDF

 - G. Kenneally, A. De, and D. E. Koditschek, “Design Principles for a Family of Direct-Drive Legged Robots,” IEEE Robotics and Automation Letters, vol. 1, no. 2, pp. 900–907, Jul.
 2016.
 IEEE open access